 I did an updated article with Cholo of the Duxton boutique – read it below!

-Those interested in Maison 21G’s offerings can use the promo code “WAHMAISON20” for 20% off all workshop bookings (including both weekdays AND weekends), as well as all other products on their webstore.
+Those interested in Maison 21G’s perfume workshops can use the promo code “WAHMAISON25” to enjoy a 25% discount on all weekday bookings online here.
 Simply enter the promo code while checking out online, or mention it/flash this article in-store.
-After the discount, the 60-minute perfume creation workshop would cost just $144, while the 90-minute advanced workshop (which includes the Black Label ingredients) would cost a mere $160.
+After the discount, the 60-minute perfume creation workshop would cost just $135, while the 90-minute advanced workshop (which includes the Black Label ingredients) would cost a mere $150.
 Given the marginal price difference, I recommend opting for the advanced workshop.
 There’s also a Love Atelier for couples, and even a Family Atelier for families – there’s something for everyone.

 Book the perfume workshop or customise your own scent from Maison 21G here.